hiroshima-arc/re_zero_tdd/dev/20190620/k2works/README.md

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.

+> When programming, follow the camping rule: Always leave the code base healthier than when you found it.

 ##### Problem

 ##### Try